usingaopang-prog/Computer-investigation/README.md

 configuration evidence and dynamic performance evidence.

 ## Storage and SMART diagnostics ##
 We use the new smartctl -a /dev/sda to identify we posses a Seagate Barracuda 7200.12, model ST3500418AS, 500 GB, 512-byte logical/physical sectors, 7200 RPM and SATA 2.6 / 3.0 Gb/s capability.
-SMART diagnostics gave us an overall health assessment that deemed that the the drive has passed.
+SMART diagnostics gave us an overall health assessment that deemed that the drive has passed.Our own observations has deemed slow boot times are caused by our HDD, as our OS is saved there.
+And it is known that HDD is not a good standard for fast booting
 <img width="2048" height="1536" alt="image" src="https://github.com/user-attachments/assets/bbf107ee-8f77-437c-9210-d748440913d6" />

 ## Physical Hardware and Network ##